doxeylab/doxeylab-website/_members/briallen-lobb.md

 group: current
 role: postdoc
 links:
-  - email: balobb@uwaterloo.ca
+  email: balobb@uwaterloo.ca
-  - github: briallen
+  github: briallen
-  - linkedin: briallen-lobb-2b7382238
+  linkedin: briallen-lobb-2b7382238
-  - google-scholar: 2K6Q4cIAAAAJ
+  google-scholar: 2K6Q4cIAAAAJ
 ---

-Description of projects

 Briallen is a postdoctoral fellow in the Doxey Lab.
 She received her PhD in 2020 from the University of Waterloo, where she studied bacterial genomics and metagenomics with a focus on functional annotation.
 Briallen is currently working on profiling bacterial communities from clinical samples and viral pangenomics.